 Dan Trueman and Perry Cook founded the first laptop orchestra in 2005, calling it the Princeton Laptop Orchestra (or just PLOrk).
 To amplify the sound of each player through an individual loudspeaker they used hemispherical loudspeakers designed to diffuse sound from one point into all directions.
-The history of these hemispherical loudspeakers starts twenty years ago with Dan being unsatisfied with a guitar loudspeaker for his electric violin and looking a more appropriate loudspeaker set-up in the form of a spherical speaker in 1997.
+The history of these hemispherical loudspeakers began twenty years ago with Dan being unsatisfied with a guitar loudspeaker for his electric violin and looking for a more appropriate loudspeaker set-up in the form of a spherical speaker in 1997.

 This was developed further into an instrument called BoSSA (short for the Bowed Sensor Speaker Array).
 This instrument “includes elements of both the violin’s physical performance interface and its spatial filtering audio diffusor, yet eliminates both the resonating body and the strings” as Dan and Perry described.
 Besides sensors to control the instrument and software to process the sound, this instrument contains a spherical loudspeaker for sound diffusion.

 By the time PLOrk was founded, these experiments had evolved into several kinds of hemispherical and spherical loudspeakers.
 Nowadays they are constructed in such a way that each member just needs two elements to perform in the laptop orchestra: his or her laptop and a hemispherical loudspeaker (with built-in audio interface and six-channel amplifier).